Shuaib-8/DAND-Olympics-dataviz-project/README.md

 ## Key Insights for Presentation

-For the presentation, I focus mainly on the participation proportions/counts, personal attributes of athletes and performance (medals counts) in the Olympics over time only for host cities/countries - not entirely focussed on the dynamics between athletes by Sex or Season of the events when it comes to medal performance per se.
+___Univariate Analysis___

+I focus mainly on:

+* Participation proportions/counts.
+* Performance (medals proportions/counts) in the Olympics by medal winners and standard competitors.

 I start by introducing the proportion of Male and Female athletes competing at the Olympics, followed by the the proportion of Olympic events by season.
-I finish off the proportion (univariate) analysis by finding out the different proportions between standard competitors and medalists and then by the medals earned exclusively through pie charts.
+I finish off the univariate analysis by finding out the different proportions between standard competitors and medalists and then by the medals earned exclusively through pie charts.

+___Bivariate Analysis___

-Moving to the Bivariate analysis, I then start looking at the relationships between the numeric variables surrounding personal attributes via Weight on Height through a fitted (linear model) estimated regression with Weight defined by a log scale.
-This is further complemented by a `Histogram (Hist2d) Heatmap`, which shows the density of groupings for athletes by Weight (log scale) and Height.
-This is followed by illustrating descriptive statistics and analysis of the distribution of personal attributes athletes exhibited when competing via the `violinplot`, uncovering summary statistics like the median Height, Age and Weight for athletes by each medal group (standard competitors i.e. None or medalists).
-The bivariate analysis is closed via the analysis of average medals earned based on different Host cities for each Season of the Olympics.
+Moving to the Bivariate analysis, I then start looking at the relationships between:

+* Numeric variables - surrounding personal attributes via Weight on Height through a fitted (linear model) estimated regression with Weight defined by a log scale.
+    * This is further complemented by a `Histogram (Hist2d) Heatmap`, which shows the density of groupings for athletes by Weight (log scale) and Height.
+* This is followed by illustrating descriptive statistics and analysis of the distribution of personal attributes athletes exhibited when competing via the `violinplot`, uncovering summary statistics like the median Height, Age and Weight for athletes by each medal group (standard competitors i.e. None or medalists).
+* The bivariate analysis is closed via the analysis of average medals earned based on different Host cities for each Season of the Olympics over time.
 The Summer Olympic events ran from Athens 1896 to Rio de Janiero 2016.
 The Winter Olympic events ran from Chamonix 1924 to Sochi 2014.
 This was visualised to search for the so-called 'Host advantage'.

+___Multivariate Analysis___

 Finally, the presentation ends through the multivariate analysis, which uncovers the median estimates of personal attributes - Age, Height and Weight - categorised both by medalists and sex.

 The visual encodings I considered to use when polishing my plots:
 * Titles, x and y labels - use of bold text via `font weight`
 - Annotations - used for clarity, especially when illustrating proportions precisely, while quickly showing summary statistics like the correlation coefficient.
-These also include legends to distinguish by categories and the way quartiles are shown through the violinplot
+These also include legends to distinguish by categories and the way quartiles are shown through the violinplot.
 - Colour - for significance such as depicting the colours of medals when presenting the pie chart.
 Also considering the right colour palette in case of colour blind viewers as in the personal attributes analysed among two categories, along with different shadings to determine hotspots among the Heatmap.

 ## Feedback